GrossSBM/sbm/cran-comments.md

 ## Changes in 0.2.1 (minor)

+Sorry to publish a new version just after yhe first release, but it is to correct some random error on CRAN during unitary tests

 * various bug fixes, especially for directed network in simpleSBM, covariates for BipartiteLBM
 * tests for consistency amended to avoid random errors during testthat
-* tests for covriates and directed networks
+* tests for covariates and directed networks
+* tests for S3 methods (coef, fitted, predict)

 ## Tested environments

-* local R installation, R 4.0.2, Ubuntu 18.04
+* local R installation, R 4.0.2, Ubuntu 20.04
 * macOS 10.13.6 High Sierra, R-release, CRAN's setup (R-hub builder)
 * Windows Server 2008 R2 SP1, R-release, 32/64 bit (R-hub builder)
 * Linux Debian, R-release (R-hub builder)